 In 1943, when these three ladies received the Livingstone Medal of the RSGS, Mildred was 65 while the Misses French, who were sisters, were well into their seventies.
 As single women and Christian missionaries their lives had been bound together so strongly that they were inseparable.
 They called themselves ‘The Trio’, and in their younger days they crossed and re-crossed the deserts and plains of Western China.
 Hundreds, if not thousands, of Chinese villagers knew them as kind and patient teachers, but put them in the same room as a power-crazy warlord and they soon unleashed their hidden dragon.

-Mildred, Eva and Francesca are included in my forthcoming book, ‘The Great Horizon’, and I very much hope you will enjoy reading about them.
+Mildred, Eva and Francesca are included in my new book, ‘The Great Horizon’, and I very much hope you will enjoy reading about them.
 Meanwhile, I thought it would be interesting to take each of them in turn and tell you about their early years, because their childhood experiences had a great impact on the rest of their lives.

 The daughter of a draper, Mildred was born in 1878 in Guildford, Surrey.
 To say she had a strict upbringing would be a gross understatement.
 As a means of ensuring good behaviour, her governess terrorised her with threats of a vengeful God, which were so effective that the little girl was afraid to go to sleep in case she died and went to hell.
 Books of fairy tales were removed from the nursery, so that they did not pollute her mind with romance, and all pleasure was strictly banned.